Survivor: Kaôh Rōng: Future appearances

 Caleb Reynolds, Debbie Wanner, Aubry Bracco, and Tai Trang returned for Survivor: Game Changers.
 Bracco returned again for Survivor: Edge of Extinction.
 Michele Fitzgerald returned to compete on Survivor: Winners at War.
-Bracco is set to compete on Survivor 50: In the Hands of Fans.
+Bracco once again competed on Survivor 50: In the Hands of the Fans where she won.

 Outside of Survivor, Reynolds competed on the premiere of Candy Crush.
 Reynolds also competed on a Survivor vs Big Brother episode of Fear Factor.
 Fitzgerald competed on the thirty-seventh, thirty-eighth, thirty-ninth, and fortieth seasons of The Challenge, and also on the second season of The Challenge: USA.
+She has also been announced as a contestant for the sixth season of The Traitors, which is scheduled to stream in 2027.
+Cydney Gillon competed on Beast Games: Strong vs. Smart.

 Season summary

 The 18 new castaways were divided into three tribes based on primary attribute: Chan Loh (Brains), To Tang (Brawn) and Gondol (Beauty).
 Though the Brawn lost three of the first four immunity challenges, being reduced to only Cydney, Jason, and Scot, all three survived through the tribe swap, reaching the merge alongside four Brains and four Beauties.

 Upon merging, the Brawns and Beauties initially aligned against the Brains but, put off by their male allies’ attitudes, the Brawn-Beauty women (Cydney, Julia and Michele) decided to team up with the Brains instead to form a new majority alliance.
 Though the minority alliance of Jason, Scot and Tai had two hidden immunity idols, Aubry convinced Tai to betray his allies, getting rid of one of the idols and joining the majority.

 Aubry and Cydney were the primary strategists of their alliance, and turned against each other when there were four players remaining; Aubry won the tiebreaker to join Michele and Tai in the finals.
 The next day, Michele won a challenge against Tai and Aubry in which she had the power to remove a member of the jury from the Final Tribal Council.
 She chose Neal, due to his support of Aubry's game and his persuasiveness.

 At the Final Tribal Council, Tai had difficulty explaining his choices, and was accused of having played his idols and advantages at the wrong time - especially by Scot, who was eliminated due to Tai withholding his idol.
 Aubry and Michele both emphasized how different their games were, with Aubry stating that she made multiple strategic moves to position herself in the game and making fire two nights ago.
 However, they felt that her social connections were lacking in comparison to Michele.
 Michele stated that even though she did cruise until the merge, that she still affected the game largely due to her relaxed social game.
-In the end, Michele beat Aubry and Tai in a vote of 5-2-0.
+In the end, Michele beat Aubry and Tai in a vote of 5–2–0.